 - Protein-Packed: Chickpeas make it a hearty and satisfying meal that’s naturally plant-based.

-- Versatile and Easy: Perfect with rice, naan, or even on its own, and simple enough to whip up on a busy day.
+- Versatile and Easy: Channa Masala is perfect with rice, naan, or even on its own, and simple enough to whip up on a busy day.

 - Boiled or Canned Chickpeas: Provides the hearty base for this flavorful curry.